Mongolia Expedition with International Mountain Guides

 Mount Khuiten (14,350 ft) and Nairandal Peak (13,714 ft)

 This is a program that we researched for many years, and in July 2017 we finally did it.
-It was an amazing trip, and everyone had a fantastic time.
+We have continued to run the trip each year since then and everyone had a fantastic time.
 Time to do it again!

 We have designed a fun itinerary with a nice mix of touring, trekking and climbing.
 The trip starts with your arrival in Ulaanbaatar, Mongolia where you will meet your IMG and Mongolian guides.
 After getting settled in and doing our gear checks, we have a day exploring this fascinating city, with a trip to the market, shops, and the famous Genghis Khan memorial.
 Mongolia is not known for its fine cuisine, but we know some nice local restaurants for our team Welcome Dinner.
 Then, it's off to bed for an early start the next day.